An interview with Kimberly Murphy, Director of Social Services Programs, about A Better Way's new Parent Partner Program in Santa Cruz, CA

 Closure Goal 1

 Parent to build support network - The Parent has been attending the Father 2 Father support group.
 The Parent was awarded a certificate and a gift card for his attendance.
 The Parent has connected with other Parents in the group that he says are a great asset to his newfound support system.
-The Parent receives Parenting services, housing support as needed and DV education.
+The Parent receives Parenting services, housing support as needed and Domestic Violence (DV) education.
 Fighting Back Partnership offers several support services that the Parent can rely on while working with a staff member from the agency.
 The Parent receives support services through a Trauma Recover Center surrounding domestic violence.
 The Parent has been connected and worked Resource Connect Solano, who assists Parent financially with housing should the Parent need case management services regarding housing in the future.
 The Parent has been working to repair his relationship with his Parents (Paternal Grandparents) and has made significant progress, as he added them in his 2nd circle of support and not the first.
 The Parent attends Support groups for Victims of Abuse. - Goal Met

 Closure Goal 2